AstarNetwork/astar-docs/docs/learn/architecture/astar-parachain.md

 Based on Polkadot's design, as long as a chain's logic can compile to Wasm and adheres to the Relay Chain API, then it can connect to the Polkadot network as a parachain.
 However, the majority of parachains today are built using [Substrate](https://substrate.io/) because Substrate-based chains are easy to integrate into Polkadot or Kusama to become a parachain.
 Essentially, Substrate is the SDK which can be used to build parachains and Polkadot is the means of securing the chains and allowing them to communicate with each other.

-Astar Network is built with Substrate and inherints many Substrate features, such as Accounts.
+Astar Network is built with Substrate and inherits many Substrate features, such as Accounts.

 At a high level, a Substrate node provides a layered environment with two main elements:
 1. An outer node that handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.